 I’m not a big user of Trello but I know a lot of people who absolutely love it!

 If you have to manage content on a fairly large scale then Trello can help a lot.
 It’s project management software that uses the Kaban or board system where you move tasks from one board to another depending on what stage they are at.

 I know quite a few marketing companies who plan content and social media using Trello and it can certainly save a lot of time.

 It’s available on the web and mobile plus there’s a free version with a LOT of features.

-Writing is something we have to do an awful lot of when composing Tweets and Facebook posts and I tend to use Writebox for this as its a great distraction free writing tool that stores posts in text files on dropbox!
+Writing is something we have to do an awful lot of when composing Tweets and Facebook posts and I sometimes use Writebox for this as its a great distraction-free writing tool that stores posts in text files on Dropbox!

 Use it for composing Tweets and Facebook posts plus storing canned messages that you need to send out over and over again.

 It works really well but for the ultimate distraction-free tools look at Calmly Writer which is what I use to compose all my blog posts, including this one.